 \subsection{Strangeness neutrality and the chiral pseudo-critical line}

-The system created in heavy ion collisions has zero net-strangeness, since the incoming nuclei do not contain strange particles.
-Therefore, it is important to estimate the pseudo-critical line for the conditions realized in heavy-ion experiments, namely for net-zero strangeness, $n_S=0$.
-At non-zero values of $\mu_B$, one needs to tune the strangeness chemical potential, $\mu_S$ to achieve zero net-strangeness.
-We performed this tuning for estimating the crossover temperature and the equation of state within our QMHRG model.
-The values of the $\mu_S$ needed to achieve strangeness neutrality are shown in Appendix~\ref{app:muS}.
+The system created in heavy ion collisions has zero netstrangeness, since the incoming nuclei do not contain strange particles.
+Therefore, it is important to estimate the pseudocritical line for the conditions realized in heavy-ion experiments, namely for zero net strangeness, $n_S=0$.
+At nonzero values of $\mu_B$, one needs to tune the strangeness chemical potential $\mu_S$ to achieve zero netstrangeness.
+We performed this tuning to estimate the crossover temperature and the equation of state within our QMHRG model.
+The values of $\mu_S$ needed to achieve strangeness neutrality are shown in Appendix~\ref{app:muS}.

 In Fig.~\ref{fig:Tmu_netS} (left) we show the crossover temperature in the case of $n_S=0$ as a function of the baryon chemical potential, while in Fig.~\ref{fig:Tmu_netS} (right) we show the crossover temperature as a function of the net-baryon number.
-For a comparison, we also show our results for $T_c$ for the unconstrained, $\mu_S=0$ case in the same figure.
-We observe that imposing strangeness neutrality pushes the crossover temperature to a slightly larger values compared to the case of $\mu_S=0$ discussed in the previous subsections, whether or not one includes the effect of the repulsive mean-field.
+For a comparison, we also show our results for $T_{pc}$ for the unconstrained, $\mu_S=0$ case in the same figure.
+We observe that imposing strangeness neutrality pushes the crossover temperature to a slightly larger values compared to the case of $\mu_S=0$ discussed in the previous subsections, whether or not one includes the effect of the repulsive mean field.
 The effect of imposing strangeness neutrality on the crossover temperature is considerably smaller than the effect of the repulsive interactions.
-Interestingly enough, the effects of the repulsive interactions are not visible on $T_c$ when plotted as a function of the net-baryon density.
+Interestingly enough, the effects of the repulsive interactions are not visible on $T_{pc}$ when plotted as a function of the net-baryon density.
 This can seen from Fig.~\ref{fig:Tmu_netS} (right).
-The clear difference between the pseudo-critical line and the freeze-out line is also apparent for the net-zero strangeness case, c.f.
-Fig.~\ref{fig:Tmu_netS}, especially when the results are shown in the $T-n_B$ plane.
+The clear difference between the pseudocritical line and the freeze-out line is also apparent for the zero net-strangeness case, cf. Fig.~\ref{fig:Tmu_netS}, especially when the results are shown in the $T-n_B$ plane.

 The maximum net-baryon number density that can be reached within our model is slightly reduced compared to the unconstrained, $\mu_S=0$ case to about $1.4 n_0$ compared to $1.53 n_0$ as obtained in the previous subsection.
-This is due to the fact that a positive non-zero value of $\mu_S$ required by the condition $n_S=0$ reduces the contribution of strange baryons to the partition function.
+This is due to the fact that a positive nonzero value of $\mu_S$ required by the condition $n_S=0$ reduces the contribution of strange baryons to the partition function.